Plume-org/docs/source/installation/deps/deb.html.md

 title: Dependencies on Debian & Co
 ---

-First, make sure your computer is aware of the latest availabel versions of installable packages.
+First, make sure your computer is aware of the latest available versions of installable packages.
 This command, and the other on this page, may require super-user rights, so you may want to prefix them by `sudo`.